pcmalik/TFL/README.md

 *	any assumptions that you’ve made
   1) As per instructions given in the requirement document, assumption is made that results from TFL Road api will be presented only in console application.
-  2) If there is a requirement to present the results from Tfl Road api not only in console application but also in other type of applications as well eg: ASP.Net/Angular then there is further scope to seperate the logic from this project in a dll that could then be used in either console application or ASP.Net or Angular application etc.
+  2) If there is a requirement to present the results from Tfl Road api not only in console application but also in other type of applications as well eg: ASP.Net/WPF/Winform then there is further scope to seperate the logic from this project in a dll that could then be used in either console application or ASP.Net/WPF/Winform etc.
   3) To adhere to the instructions in document, I have created unit test only for those scenarios mentioned in the requirement document otherwise there is further scope to add more unit tests

 *	anything else you think is relevant